mrled/keymap.click/docs/devnotes.md

 * Editing
 * Bug hunting
-* Do I need to remove the menu before shipping 1.0?
-The more I look at it, the more I hate it.
 * Does this even make sense for someone who hasn't stared at it for 100 hours?

 ## Ideas